 Noting that the uncertainty of a refined GNSS position is two (2) seconds of latitude and longitude (about 60 metres at the equator), a refined GNSS position is generally the most accurate position for a beacon, provided that the GNSS position has been updated recently or the beacon is not moving.
 Further information about GNSS position updates is provided in section 5.3.8.
-In accordance with document C/S A.001, a refined GNSS position) until it matches a Doppler or DOA position within twenty (20) kilometres; this requirement for a match with position data from an independent source addresses the possibility that the initial GNSS position after beacon activation may be inaccurate (e.g., provide a previously computed GNSS position) due to a beacon malfunction.
+In accordance with document C/S A.001, a refined GNSS position is not confirmed (i.e., not confirmed as representing the actual beacon position) until it matches a Doppler or DOA position within twenty (20) kilometres; this requirement for a match with position data from an independent source addresses the possibility that the initial GNSS position after beacon activation may be inaccurate (e.g., provide a previously computed GNSS position) due to a beacon malfunction.